MikeAvgeros/escape-game/README.md

 	- Players can name their character.

     - Players can view their character's stats and inventory.

     - Images of each level and enemy are displayed on screen for increased realism.

     - Players can view a live displayer of their health in the form of a health bar to check if they are about to die.

     - Players can view the remaining health points of each enemy so that they know if they can beat them.

     - Players can contact the developer with questions and story suggestions as well as view their social media and github accounts.

     - Animations are added when displaying the text and buttons.

     - Players can choose to skip the text animation in order to play faster.

     - Players can choose to view a tutorial which explains the functionality of the game or start playing right away.

     - A video plays on a loop in the background which adds more movement and realism to the game.

 - **Future Features**

     - I would like to complete the story and present players with more than 2 options each time in order to create a more complex narrative with different endings.

+    - I would like to use session storage to save the state of the game so that you do not start from the beginning.
+This was not currently implemented due to time constraints and because the story is short.

-  - Since the functionality to pick weapons which update the player's stats exists, I would like to create more weapons and special items
+    - Since the functionality to pick weapons which update the player's stats exists, I would like to create more weapons and special items for the player.

     - I would like to add icons next to the items in the inventory similar to RPG games.

     - Add the entire story, levels, items and characters into a JSON file, which can be replaced so that anyone can mod the game and add their own story, characters and items.

 ## Structure & Skeleton